Trent-Fellbootman/dev000/docs/developer-mindset/abstraction.md

 | ![abstracted-car](res/car-abstraction.png) | ![concrete-car](res/car-mechanics.png) |
 | ---------------------------------------- | ------------------------------------ |

 When you're in a morning rush and you see a car, what first comes to your mind?
-Is it "I can drive this thing around", or chasis, engine, tires and fuel tanks?
+Is it "I can drive this thing around", or chassis, engine, tires and fuel tanks?

 I believe most people's view would be the former.
 Of course, the latter view is also important, but it is **irrelevant** to you at the moment: you're in a rush, so all that matters to you is that you can drive a car to get to your workplace fast.